Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

 3.1.
 When you start dealing with C++ classes

-If the native DLL is designed around C++ classes, what you really want from C# is to call methods.
-But P/Invoke can only target exported DLL functions directly.
+If the native DLL is designed around C++ classes, what C# really wants to see are methods, but P/Invoke can only deal with DLL exported functions directly.
+In other words, sooner or later you need a layer that flattens things into C-style functions.

 3.2.
-When ownership and lifetime become hard to see
+When ownership and lifetime are hard to see

 • is the returned pointer borrowed?